News & Trending Money News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 In today’s economy, many people are struggling to get by.
-But you can make your financial situation better simply by avoiding wasting money in small ways every day.
+But you can still grow your wealth simply by avoiding wasting money in small ways every day.

 Frugal folks know that if you make these simple money moves you can enjoy big savings over time.
 Here are some things frugal people do every day that you can try.